 The definition of an OSCE

 An OSCE is a type of examination often used in health sciences.
 It is designed to test clinical skill performance and competence in a range of skills.
-It is a hands-on, real-world approach to learning and assessment.
+It is a practical, real-world approach to learning and assessment.

 The OSCE content and scoring procedures are standardized.
 Each examination station is designed to focus on an area of clinical competence.
 A standardized scoring tool is used to record what you do or do not do well.